 - Downtown Friday Nights, the weekly summer extravaganza takes over Main Street!
 Corn dog and stone baked pizza vendors line the curb, and many of the shops stay open for late night shoppers.
 Even the bars set up outside since open container is permitted from 5-10.
 Of course the main event is the band, center stage.
 A different regional band is featured each week, and you’re welcome to bring a chair and enjoy the show--or to bring the kids and dog down with you

-Stop by Visit Spearfish seven days a week from May to September by the clock tower for a historic downtown map, Spearfish Activity Guide, and more!
+Stop by Visit Spearfish by the clock tower for a historic downtown map, Spearfish Adventure Guide, and more!

 A narrow highway winds between stone giants, racing next to the creek, nestled in between Ponderosas and Aspens.
 When it’s cold, the fog presses down and the woods become mysterious.
 Not a deer rustles, not a bird flies.
 The pines contrast phenomenally against the shimmering snow.
 In Fall, the crimson leaves of birch and oak are burning up by the millions and the crisp air smells fresh and feels good to breathe.